stefjnl/SemanticKernelFunctionCaller/README.md

 ### Running the Application

-1. Set the `ChatCompletionService.AppHost` project as the startup project.
+1. Set the `SemanticKernelFunctionCaller.AppHost` project as the startup project.
 2. Run the application (e.g., by pressing F5 in Visual Studio or using `dotnet run` in the `AppHost` directory).
 3. The .NET Aspire dashboard will launch.
 Find the URL for the `apiservice` and navigate to it in your browser to use the application.